ivangfr/springboot-activemq-rabbitmq-delayed-messages/README.md

 - ### Build Docker image

-  - In a terminal, make sure you are inside `springboot-activemq-scheduler-load-testing` root folder
+  - In a terminal, make sure you are inside `springboot-activemq-rabbitmq-delayed-messages` root folder
   - Run the following script
     ```
     ./docker-build.sh